Lux Docs

 Classical adversary ( >= 1/3 stake)UnsafeSame as any BFT system

-Quantum adversary (BLS breakable)SafeRingtail lattice certificates prevent acceptance
+Quantum adversary (BLS breakable)SafePulsar + ML-DSA lattice certificates prevent acceptance

-Quantum adversary (both breakable)UnsafeRequires both lattice + BLS to be broken simultaneously
+Quantum adversary (all three breakable)UnsafeRequires ECDL + Module-LWE + Module-SIS to be broken simultaneously

 Adaptive adversarySafeFPC dynamic thresholds prevent threshold manipulation